adamko-dev/dokkatoo/README.md

 #### Dokkatoo Gradle Tasks

-Then any of the Dokkatoo tasks can be run to generate a documentation site in the `build/dokkatoo` directory.
+Any Dokkatoo tasks can be run to generate a documentation site in the `build/dokkatoo` directory.

 ```shell